OndraZizka/csv-cruncher/README.md

     Read the logs or `SELECT ...
 FROM INFORMATION_SCHEMA.*` to study the schema created after preprocessing.

 ##### Post-processing

+ * `--rowNumbers\[=<firstNumber>|remember]`
+    Will add a column named `crunchCounter` to the output with unique and incrementing number for each row.
+    By specifying `<firstNumber>`, the first number to be used can be set.
+    By default, a milliseconds-based timestamp times 1000 is used.
+    `remember` is yet to be implemented, and will continue where the last run stopped.

  * `--json\[=entries|array]`
     Create the output in JSON format.